SpectoLabs/hoverfly/docs/pages/tutorials/basic/delays/addingdelays.rst

 Simulating API latency during development allows you to write code that will deal with it gracefully.

-In Hoverfly, this is done by applying "delays" to responses in a simulation.
+In Hoverfly, this is done by applying "delays" or "delays-log-normal" to responses in a simulation.

 Delays are applied by editing the Hoverfly simulation JSON file.
 Delays can be applied selectively according to request URL pattern and/or HTTP method.